What is natural gas use tax?

 .03852/.09852 = .39099 and

 Take the amount of use tax you paid to another state, and multiply it by the totals from Step 2.

 $500 x .39099 = $195.50 and

 Input the credit amounts in the credit section as follows:

 State Credit(s) - Consumer Paid Use Tax $195.50 and

 Local City Credit(s) - Consumer Paid Use Tax $304.50

 How are the funds distributed?

-The state portion of the tax goes to the general fund.
-The city portion goes to the state treasurer to be distributed to the cities.
+We distribute the state portion of the tax to the general fund.
+We send the city portion to the state treasurer’s office, which then distributes to the cities.